sd2beatles/apache_airflow/Lesson3/Creating_Complex_pipelines/part1)SubDAG.md

 ## 1. Introduction

-Just imagine that you have data pipelines that consist of three major tasks; downloading, checking f, and processing files with the dependencies.
+Just imagine that you have data pipelines that consist of three major tasks; downloading, checking files, and processing files with the dependencies.

  ![image](https://user-images.githubusercontent.com/53164959/110196897-fff89580-7e8a-11eb-9548-1516ddfa65b9.png)